 Stable Environment

 A stable temperature is key to a baby’s health.
 High temperatures can cause heat rash, a condition where the sweat ducts are blocked and causes red itchy skin.
+Exposure to warm air for extended periods can also be uncomfortable and potentially unsafe for infants.
 Frequent temperature fluctuations can stress out newborns and can lead to disrupted sleep or more serious health issues.
 High temperatures and humidity can cause heat stroke, a potentially life-threatening condition where the body overheats and dehydrates.
 By keeping the room within the ideal range, you’re creating a safe and cosy space for your tiny human.

 Air Conditioning for Babies